Death and state funeral of Hussein of Jordan: Death

 Doctors at his US clinic said that the king suffered internal organ failure following an unsuccessful bone marrow transplant.
 An official told Agence France-Presse, "The king is in agony.
 He is being kept alive by artificial means.
 There is no more hope."

 On 4 February 1999, Hussein was taken by helicopter to an intensive care unit at the King Hussein Medical Center, west of Amman.
 He was later reported to be in a coma and on a life support machine after his organs failed.
 Outside the King Hussein Medical Center, wails of grief rose up in a crowd of Jordanians who had maintained a vigil there since the king's return.
 The palace sources said King Hussein's family had decided not to switch off his life support machine, preferring to let him die naturally.
 Jordanian television said in a news bulletin on Friday (5 February 1999) night that King Hussein was still under intensive care.
 Television presenters wore black and programmes about the king's life were broadcast.

 King Hussein's heart stopped on 7 February 1999 at 11:43 am.
 Queen Noor and four of his five sons were at his side.
 His eldest son, Abdullah, who was named Crown Prince on 24 January 1999, was called to the hospital and, after his arrival, the king was removed from the respirator and pronounced dead.
 At that time, King Hussein was the longest-serving executive head of state in the world.

-The death of King Hussein was announced on local TV by a presenter in Arabic, "Believing in God's will and with deep sorrow, the cabinet tells the Jordanian people and all our brothers in the Muslim world, and all our friends around the world, of the death of the dearest among men, His Hashemite Majesty, King Hussein Bin Talal the Great, king of the Hashemite Kingdom of Jordan, dean of the House of the Prophet, whom God has chosen to be next to him and who passed to heaven at 11:43.
+The death of King Hussein was announced on television by a presenter in Arabic, "Believing in God's will and with deep sorrow, the cabinet tells the Jordanian people and all our brothers in the Muslim world, and all our friends around the world, of the death of the dearest among men, His Hashemite Majesty, King Hussein Bin Talal the Great, king of the Hashemite Kingdom of Jordan, dean of the House of the Prophet, whom God has chosen to be next to him and who passed to heaven at 11:43.
 The cabinet asks that God will be compassionate with His Majesty and that He will give him a place among those He loves.
 Verily we belong to God, and to God we return."